 Related Child - Any child under 18 years old who is related to the householder by birth, marriage, or adoption.
 Related children of the householder include ever-married as well as never-married children.
-Children, by definition, exclude persons under 18 years who maintain households or are spouses of householders.
+Children, by definition, exclude persons under 18 years who maintain households or are spouses or unmarried partners of householders.